TUHH-MUM/tuhh-mum.github.io/_pages/index.md

 <h1>Autonomous Driving Class</h1>

 <div style="margin-left:10%; margin-right:10%; text-align: center">
-This is the project page of the autonomous driving class in Fall 2018.
+This is the project page of the autonomous driving class of TUHH and UHH in fall 2018.
+Download the car firmware on https://github.com/TUHH-MUM/car-firmware
 </div>